 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 - Business & Industry

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Students are introduced to experts working in the area of international criminal law through seminars, guest lectures, the summer school on the ICC and the annual study trip to the Hague.
+- Expert Lecturers deliver programme modules.
+Our academics are internationally recognised scholars with world-class expertise and impact in the field of international criminal law.
 Distinguished visitors to the Centre for Human Rights have included Judge Carmel Agius, Senator Robert Badinter, Judge Maureen Harding Clark, Richard Goldstone, President Philippe Kirsch, Judge Theodor Meron, UN High Commissioner for Human Rights, Judge Navanethem Pillay and Judge Kimberly Prost.

 Applications and Selections

 - Professor William A. Schabas (Part Time)

 - Dr. Kathleen Cavanaugh

 In addition, every year we have a number of courses taught by adjunct and visiting lecturers.